helium/HIP/0000-Hex-Coverage-Limit.md

 Since radios B and C tied in Signal Strength, the CPI approval date is used to determine which radio is scored next.
 For this example, radio B was CPI approved on 12/01/2022 01:01:01 and radio C was CPI approved on 12/02/2022 12:11:01.
 Therefore, radio B was CPI approved first, and will thus have a score of 2, while radio C having a score of 3.

-Since radio E had the lowest signal strength out of all five (5) radios, and only the top four (4) radios will earn rewards, radio E will not earn any modeled coverage points.
+Since radio D and E had the lowest signal strength out of all five (5) radios, and only the top three (3) radios will earn rewards, radio D and E will not earn any modeled coverage points.

 ### Modeled Mapping: